matwerber1/aws-cli-sso-with-sdk-support/README.md

 # aws-cli-sso-with-sdk-support
 Quick hack to make the AWS SDK work locally after logging in to the AWS CLI with AWS SSO

+## UPDATE

+Just realized my understanding of where AWS SSO stores credentials is wrong.
+The `./aws/cli/cache` is not the right place to read from...
+I need to investigate where I can get the creds from and once I find this, I will update this project.
+For now, I don't think the below guide is accurate.

 ## How it works

 If you use AWS SSO to manage access to your AWS account, you can use the [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) (via  `aws sso login`) to login and enable CLI commands to use your SSO credentials